soupi/learn-haskell-blog-generator/src/04-markup/03-displaying_results.md

 ```

 Now we can use the function `show :: Show a => a -> String` for any
 type that implements an instance of the `Show` type class.
-For example, with print:
+For example, with `print`:

 ```hs
 print :: Show a => a -> IO ()